5 min read

 All I know is I can’t keep drawing from a well that’s running dry.
 Somehow, there has to be a way to honor the pain and still choose my own healing.

-At the end of the day, I will always speak the truth and stand by my words, even if sometimes they’re opinionated, crass, or sometimes petty.
+At the end of the day, I will always speak the truth and stand by my words, even if sometimes they’re opinionated, crass, or downright petty.

 I’m only human, after all.